Grilled Prawns with Asian Citrus Garlic Butter -Al fresco Inspiration

 Don’t forget the beer.
 Viva al fresco!

-- 2 T Grapeseed oil (or other high-flash point oil of choice)
+- 2 Tablespoons (30 ml) Grapeseed oil (or other high-flash point oil)

 - Heat your grill for high heat, direct grilling. *Grilling note - if using charcoal, natural lump charcoal with cook hotter than briquettes.
 Competition briquettes hotter than regular briquettes.

-- Rinse prawn and place in a large bowl.
-Sprinkle with sugar and grapeseed oil.
+- Rinse prawns and place in a large bowl.
+Coat with oil and season with about 1 teaspoon salt over prawns.

 - Give grill grate one last cleaning scrape, oil grate, and put prawns over direct heat.
-Grill for about 3-5 minutes, turning at least once.
+Grill for about 3-5 minutes or until cooked through, turning at least once.
 (If you have a flare up, close lid for a minute or so to starve flames of oxygen.
 Open lid back up to allow coals to stay very hot.
 If the flare ups are persistent, squirt coals with a little water to tame them.
 You want to try and keep the coals as hot as you can without having live flames charcoal the outsides of the prawns.)

 - When prawns are just cooked through, remove from grill and place in a large serving bowl/platter.
-Pour remaining garlic-citrus-butter over grilled prawns, lay down some newspaper and eat.
+Pour about half of the citrus garlic butter sauce over the prawns.
+Reserve the remainder of the sauce for dipping.